Clyde Best: Playing career

 Best also played in the Dutch Eredivisie for Feyenoord where he was generally viewed as a failure, scoring only three goals in 23 matches, and in the United States and Canada for Tampa Bay Rowdies, Toronto Blizzard and Portland Timbers of the North American Soccer League.
 While playing for Tampa Bay in Soccer Bowl '75, he scored an 88th-minute goal to secure the Rowdies' first NASL championship in a 2–0 victory over Portland Timbers.
 The following spring he led the Rowdies to the 1976 indoor title and was named tournament MVP.
 He was the Rowdies leading scorer for the brief 1976 indoor season with 11 goals, 5 assists for 27 points.

 Managerial career

 Best was an assistant coach for the San Diego Sockers for a brief period in the early 1990s.
 Best coached the Bermuda national team from 1997 to 1999.

 Later life

 After his coaching career finished he retired back to Bermuda.

 Honours

 Best was inducted into the Bermuda National Sports Hall of Fame in 2004.
 He was awarded an MBE in the 2006 New Year Honours list for services to football and the community in Bermuda.

+Film and television

+Transforming the Beautiful Game: The Clyde Best Story, a biography documentary about Clyde Best, was released in 2026.
+The film featured an interview with Best himself alongside notable footballers such as Geoff Hurst, Ian Wright, John Barnes, Les Ferdinand, Viv Anderson, Garth Crooks, and many others.